How to Spend Perfect 4 Days in Amsterdam for First Timers

 In summer, I recommend taking a boat tour in the early evening before the sunset.
 The streets along the canal get much quieter.
 The summer breeze on the ride gives a nice break from the heat during the day.
 But once the sun goes down, it can get chilly even in summer.
 So bring your jacket.
 (Some boat tours, like Those Dam Boat Guys, provide a blanket.)

 The Big O and I took a tour with Those Dam Boat Guys (book here), which was another recommendation from the Free Walking Tour guide.
-You can also take a Hop-On Hop-Off Bus & Boat Tour included in I Amsterdam Card or Holland Pass (Gold); however, I would recommend Those Dam Boat Guys tour over those big group tours.
-It takes you on a much more intimate journey.
+I would recommend Those Dam Boat Guys tour as it takes you on a much more intimate journey.
 Instead of the recorded or repeated announcement, you can have a meaningful conversation with your captain.

 ↡↡ Book Amsterdam Canal Cruise here ↡↡